ebenzotoo/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints the numbers 0 to 9
+function that prints 10 times the numbers